Plan de negocio apartamentos turisticos

 • No, but I want one!
 I need to hire someone to create one for me or try a professional website builder.

-• Yes, I have one, and I’m going to hire a Search Engine Optimization specialist to help me increase the number of visits to it.
+• Yes, I have one, and I’m going to hire a search engine optimization specialist to help me increase the number of visits to it.

-Have I got business cards?
+Do I have business cards?

 • No, I don’t need any.